PDE-constrained Gaussian process surrogate modeling with uncertain data locations: Numerical Experiments

-The setting of numerical experiments and their results are provided in this section.
+The application of the proposed method on multiple one-dimensional functions is demonstrated in this section.
 We use the mean squared error (MSE) to measure estimation errors of the uncertain input locations, and the mean squared prediction error (MSPE) over $N_\text{test}=100$ test points for GP predictions.
 These two error metrics are defined as follows,

 in which $\hat{\mathbf{X}}_u$ collects the actual locations of uncertain data inputs, $\mathbf{X}^*$ denotes the test points, $\hat{f}$ is the ground truth function for regression, and $\mathbf{X}_u$ may follow its prior \emph{or} posterior distribution.